 NEW!: Check the latest work of current resaerchers at REAL here

--The Chicago Business Activity Index (CBAI) - February: The Chicago Business Activity Index (CBAI) decreased to 100.1 in February from 103.1 in January.
-The decrease is attributed to a decline in job growth in both manufacturing and nonmanufacturing sectors in the Chicago area. more (Released: 04-18-2014)
+-The Chicago Business Activity Index (CBAI) - May: The Chicago Business Activity Index (CBAI) edged up to 102.7 in May from 102.3 in April.
+The rise is attributed to an increase in job growth in nonmanufacturing and construction in the Chicago area. more (Released: 07-18-2014)

 - MSA Business Index and Forecast - July: According to the one-year-ahead forecast, MSA Bloomington, Champaign, Davenport-Rock Island-Moline, Peoria, Rockford and Springfield are likely to perform better than Chicago while MSA Decatur and Kankakee are likely to perform worse than Chicago. more (Released: 07-15-2013)